 This rhetoric does suggest great grief, though one that was tinged with anxiety.
 Anxiety was indeed an emotion that City councillors also felt in 1485 as they wondered what to do next.
 The very next sentence (added in fresh ink, perhaps indicating some pause for consideration) determines that the council will write to the Earl of Northumberland to ask for his advice as to how best to act next for the profit and safeguarding of the City in this ‘woeful time’.
 In such an emotionally-charged context, how should we interpret this evidence?
 We need to begin by asking what were the House Books and whose truth do they tell us?
 In what sense do they represent the ‘City’ of York,which around this date had a population of perhaps 10,000, and within which opinion about Richard (as recorded in the same House Books) was divided?
 This article will focus on the use of emotional rhetoric in the government of the City during the reign of Edward IV in particular, at a time when Richard was building his power-base in the north.
 It will argue that the specific historical circumstances of both Edward and Richard’s assertion of authority in the north depended on the employment of new types of civic record, with a particular focus on the regulation of speech, thought and, therefore, the display of emotions.
 These developments can be situated within wider developments in civic bureaucracy in England, Burgundy and France, reflecting new forms of central administration and of political activity in the regions.

 Much recent work on the history of medieval emotions has emphasised the degree to which the emotions and emotional language were central to both the performance and the inscription of power.
 This use of the emotions was conditioned by contemporary understanding of the social nature and role of emotions and was so engrained by the fifteenth century that accounts of emotional language and behaviour were commonly used to achieve particular political ends.
 Love, for example, was a necessary precursor to the achievement of civil peace and concord.
 Yet love arose and followed from other emotions, including both grief and anger.
 It is unsafe therefore to take the records of emotions concerning Richard III’s death as a straightforward expression of the citizens’ feelings.
 Rather the choice of individual words, the fuller written statement and even the nature of the register in which it was written all raise questions about the political purposes that they served.

+The York House Books and the Development of Civic Archives.